abbie-evans/korea-outbreak-risks/README.md

 # korea-outbreak-risks

-Code for reproducing the results presented in 'Demographic changes and vulnerability to infectious disease: Outbreak risks in the Republic of Korea'.
+Code for reproducing the results presented in 'Demographic changes and behavioural responses shape vulnerability to infectious disease outbreaks'.